USB PC/Charging Cable

 You’ll need boundary microphones to record small to medium sized focus group discussion.
 I’ve penned detailed post on how to record focus group discussions.

 You can store your audio recording in the Sony ICD-ux570 internal memory, but it’s only 4GB.
 That’s about 5 hours of recording using the WAV format that I recommend.
-If you plan to record a lot of audio and not infrequently transfer them to your computer – I recommend you get a MicroSD Card.
+If you plan to record a lot of audio and infrequently transfer them to your computer – I recommend you get a MicroSD Card.

 This Samsung microSDXC 64GB EVO Select (Amazon link) increases your audio recording capacity to over 100 hours; more than sufficient for most research projects.